 The Engineers of Tomorrow Lego Robotics Club and Nasa Trip are to name but two of the academy's extracurricular enrichment within STEM subjects.

 Q: What other extra-curricular activities are on offer?

 The academy provides both before and after school enrichment activities.
 Please see our enrichment offers for further details using the link below.

 Q: How does the school ensure that children are safe?

 Safeguarding is everyone’s responsibility, every day.
-Your child and their health and safety is our number one priority.
+Your child and their health and safety, is our number one priority.

-As part of our safeguarding practices, all our staff, visitors, parents/carers and students work together to know the rule about keeping children safe.
+As part of our safeguarding practices, all our staff, visitors, parents/carers and students work together to know the rules about keeping children safe.
 Through providing a caring, safe and stimulating environment which promotes the social, physical and moral development of all our students, we aim to foster an atmosphere of trust, respect and security.

 Q: How does the academy deal with bullying?